 Believe you can

 If other people have done it, why can’t you?
-Start reading books about retirement, investing and FIRE.
+Start reading books about retirement, financial independence (FIRE) and investing.

 Get a second job